Contact

 ARTICLE THIRTY-SIXTH.

-The assets and funds of the CIR will be constituted by the funds provided below, as well as by all property, movable and immovable, contributions, donations, subsidies, inheritances or any other eventual contribution.
+The assets and funds of the CIR will be constituted by the funds provided below, as well as by all property, both movable and immovable, contributions, donations, grants, inheritances, or any other occasional contribution.

 ARTICLE THIRTY-SEVENTH.

-- The National Groups will pay a fee for each of the people they recognize in their membership or who are affiliated with the radiology and imaging methods societies they represent in their country, the amount will be proposed annually by the Treasurer of the CIR and approved by the General Assembly.
+1. The National Groups will pay a fee for each person they recognize in their membership or who are affiliated with the radiology and imaging societies they represent in their country.
+The amount will be proposed annually by the Treasurer of the CIR and approved by the General Assembly.

-- At the proposal of the Treasurer, the Assembly may establish ranges of differential contributions, according to the number of members in each of the National Groups in order to set an annual differential contribution fee that is proportional to the number of its members.
+2. At the proposal of the Treasurer, the Assembly may establish ranges of differential fees based on the number of members in each of the National Groups in order to set an annual differential contribution fee that is proportional to the number of its members.

 CHAPTER TWELFTH